filecoin-project/fvm-wasm-instrument/README.md

 # fvm-wasm-instrument

-This started as a [wasm-instrumet](https://github.com/paritytech/wasm-instrument) with some FVM specific changes, but has since been significantly refactored to move away from parity-wasm which reached EOL.
+This started as a [wasm-instrumet](https://github.com/paritytech/wasm-instrument) with some FVM specific changes but has since been significantly refactored to move away from parity-wasm which reached EOL.

-fvm-wasm-instrument is a Rust library containing a collection of WASM module instrumentations and transformations mainly useful for wasm based block chains and smart contracts.
+fvm-wasm-instrument is a Rust library containing a collection of WASM module instrumentations and transformations are mainly useful for wasm based blockchains and smart contracts.

 ## Provided functionality